cleestofuh/HealthbookHW3/README.md

 -----------------------------------------------------------------------
 - When deleting, you may have to press the button multiple times before it deletes.
 - When editing a habit, you may have to retry it a couple times before it retrieves the correct habit to be edited.
-- Currently you have to refresh the page to see the change in numbers when you click the thumbs up.
+- When clicking the thumbs up, it may take multiple tries to update.